Glyptothorax cavia

 Glyptothorax cavia is a species of catfish that was first described by Hamilton 1822.
 Glyptothorax cavia is a species in genus Glyptothorax, family Sisoridae and order Siluriformes.
 IUCN categorise the species as least concern globally.
 No subspecies are listed in Catalogue of Life.

+The species can grow up to 18" in TL.
+It is found in the Himalayan region and adjoining area in medium to large streams and rivers.